 In 2005 Terri was awarded a Churchill Fellowship which examined human resources leadership responses in tourism and hospitality and included professional development with Disney.
 She is a Chartered Member of the CIPD and is an Australian Human Resources Institute Certified Practitioner member.

-A keen supporter of technical education she is a Trustee of the Baker Dearing Trust and a STEM Ambassador.
+A keen supporter of technical education she was a Trustee of the Baker Dearing Trust and a STEM Ambassador.

 On a personal note, Terri identifies as a 'mad' Duran Duran fan and she is a devotee of the late Sir Terry Pratchett.
 Her lectures on topics such as leadership, management theory, diversity and inclusion in the Discworld novels have been sell out successes at the Cambridge Festival of Ideas.